 The salary range is based on the level of position not the level of the student.
 Use the range to determine the hourly pay rate for the job.
-The classifications are intended to be a guide for the job descriptions and are not be copied verbatim.
+The classifications are intended to be a guide for the job descriptions and are not to be copied verbatim.
+Pay rates listed below are effective with the fall 2021 semester.